CUCyber/hackpack/checklists/seccdc.md

 ## SECCDC Competition Starting Checklist

-Below are competition specific go plans for various hosts in the SECCDC Pre-Qualifier.
+Below are competition specific go plans for various hosts in the SECCDC Qualifier.

 ### DNS